lacymorrow/cliamp/README.md

 # 10-band EQ gains in dB (range: -12 to 12)
 # Bands: 70Hz, 180Hz, 320Hz, 600Hz, 1kHz, 3kHz, 6kHz, 12kHz, 14kHz, 16kHz
+# Only used when eq_preset is "Custom" or empty
 eq = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 ```